 Guided by the aforementioned plans, and through stakeholder outreach and conversations with local water resource professionals, the Vision Plan has identified a number of project types to support local water resources.
-While there is recognition that water management infrastructure is aging and requires substantial upgrades, the high cost of some gray infrastructure water supply and storm water management projects may limit the ability of Measure Q funding to meet this need.
-At the same time, the Vision Plan recognizes that communities face significant water infrastructure needs, and Measure Q investments will prioritize visible, equitable improvements in these areas where they address urgent water quality, flooding, and community health concerns.
-Measure Q funding will likely provide a much higher return on investment by aligning with strategies that emphasize naturebased solutions, green infrastructure, and climate adaptation.
+While there is recognition that water management infrastructure is aging and requires substantial upgrades, the high cost of some gray infrastructure projects may limit the ability of Measure Q funding to meet this need.
+Measure Q funding will likely provide a much higher return on investment by aligning with strategies that emphasize nature-based solutions, green infrastructure, and climate adaptation.
 Across the county's groundwater basins, ongoing challenges such as overdraft, contaminants including nitrate, and seawater intrusion highlight the importance of continued investment in conservation, managed aquifer recharge, and water quality improvements.
 Local professionals have been extremely successful in protecting natural and working lands to help safeguard water resources by preserving and managing forests, wetlands, and open spaces that naturally filter and store water, reduce runoff, and recharge aquifers.
 These landscapes also reduce erosion and pollution from reaching streams and groundwater, supporting both clean drinking water and healthy ecosystems.
 These landscapes also prevent erosion and pollution from reaching streams and groundwater, supporting both clean drinking water and healthy ecosystems.